El Guapo: CCW Drill Based on a Classic

 3:08 runtime

-Anytime a new concealed carry handgun comes out, I like to take it to the range to run some drills.
+Anytime a new concealed carry handgun comes out, I like to take it to the range to run some combat pistol shooting drills.
 There are many classics from which to choose.
 Based against a standard set of old drills, it kind of gives me an idea of how the gun performs.
 But what is one to do when a weapon as unique as the Hellcat comes out?
 You create a new one.

-Hellcat in a Crossbreed Reckoning hybrid holster
+Hellcat in a Crossbreed Reckoning hybrid holster for Concealed Carry of a self-defense pistol.

 Clay packed the Hellcat and a spare mag for the drill with the excellent Crossbreed Reckoning holster.

 In this article, I break down the El Guapo – a CCW shooting drill that takes into account the realities of the modern self-defense handgun.
-However, the El Guapo is still based on time tested techniques and established training drills.
+However, the El Guapo is still based on time tested techniques and established CCW training drills.

-Hellcat’s Unique Features
+Hellcat’s Unique Features for CCW

 With a 13+1 or 11+1 capacity, thin slide and frame, yet incredible ergonomics, the Springfield Hellcat represents a new breed of CCW handguns.
 The Hellcat carries small but shoots and acts like a much bigger gun in your hands.